awsm-research/PyExplainer/README.md

 pyexplainer is a python package that generates explainable Machine Learning predictions from the so-called 'black-box model' such as random forest, moreover, pyexplainer provides interactive visualisation that simplifies the decision-making process for Software Engineering.

+Here is a snapshot of how it works

 ![alt text](https://github.com/MichaelFu1998-create/portfolio/blob/master/img/pyexplainer/pyexplainer_snap_demo.gif)

 ## Table Of Contents